DonyorM/weresync/README.rst

 Documentation
 =============

-Documentation can be found on the Python Package Index (link coming).
+Documentation can be found on the `Python Package Index <https://pythonhosted.org/WereSync/>`_.

 Contributing and Bug Reports
 ============================